sopra-fs24-group-35/sopra-fs24-group-35-server/README.md

 -   Spring Boot
 -   Gradle

+## High-level Components
+We have three main Components in our project:
+-   [User] [user]: It saves the data after registration and is the personifaction of the user
+-   [Lobby] [lobby]: It is created before entering the game so many different users can join one Lobby and then start the game
+-   [Game] [game]: It is where the game Risk takes place.
+All territories, players, cards, etc. are saved in it.
+They each are interlinked.
+The userIds of users who joined a lobby are saved in said lobby.
+The id of a game is saved in its respective lobby.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.